 Here’s the best thing about this soap and scum cleaner—if you use it weekly you will never have to scrub again.
 Here’s what I do:

-I use this stuff in the kitchen, too—on my appliances, stainless steel sink and faucets (never on the granite countertops however as vinegar and granite do not play well together), but only where it can be rinsed away.
+I use this stuff in the kitchen, too—on my appliances, stainless steel sink, and faucets (never on granite, marble, or other natural stone countertops however as vinegar and granite do not play well together), but only where it can be rinsed away quickly and easily.
 That means I don’t spray it on the floor or into the air.
 That would create a slippery, soapy mess.

 I can’t wait to get your feedback once you give this super simple cleaning and maintenance method a try.
 As always, before and after pictures would be great!